simvue-io/docs/docs/examples/tensorflow.md

 optimised_model = simvue_tuner.launch()
 ```

-Upon running this, we will see that the tuner will start using a bayesian optimization technique to find the optimal values of our hyperparameters, retrain the model at the end with the full training dataset and validate it with the test dataset, and return this optimal model.
+Upon running this, we will see that the tuner will start using a bayesian optimisation technique to find the optimal values of our hyperparameters, retrain the model at the end with the full training dataset and validate it with the test dataset, and return this optimal model.
 Looking at the Simvue UI, we can see that there is now another type of run - the 'manifest' run.
 This keeps track of the final results from each individual trial with the different hyperparameters.
 Looking at this run, we can see that it has kept track of a number of important things, such as:

-- Metadata detailing the optimization algorithm used and information about the hyperparameters being tuned
+- Metadata detailing the optimisation algorithm used and information about the hyperparameters being tuned
-- An events log which details the major steps in the optimization process, the values being tested in each trial, and the results after each trial
+- An events log which details the major steps in the optimisation process, the values being tested in each trial, and the results after each trial
 - Metrics showing the accuracy and loss after each trial, so that you can quickly see how the algorithm is performing
 - The final, optimised model stored as an artifact